Is Trying Psychedelics Part of the College Experience?

 - Sensory Deprivation Tanks

 You might be craving a new experience to try.
-There are many different things that could offer something new, like going to a deprivation tank and seeing how that affects you.
+Instead of psychedelics in college, there are many different things that could offer something new, like going to a deprivation tank and seeing how that affects you.
 This could also be going to a sound bath, hot yoga, or an experiential group to help access different parts of awareness and sensation.